HCPS-OTIS/tools/templates/chromebooks.md

 ChromeOS reinstalled multiple times and device continues to show "ChromeOS missing or damaged" error.
 ChromeOS reinstalled multiple times and device continues to show "Something went wrong" error.

+Cryptohome is corrupted
+Device displays a “Cryptohome is corrupted” error at startup.
+Powerwashing and reinstalling ChromeOS does not resolve the issue.

 Network not available
 Device is unable to detect or connect to any Wi-Fi networks - only shows "Network not available" error.
 Powerwashed to no effect.
 Reseated antenna cables to no effect.